-Where triangulation is envisaged, an INF must be drawn up in advance of the export of the goods and the reference number put into box 44 of the export declaration.
+Where triangulation is envisaged, an INF must be drawn up in advance of the export of the goods

 The INF system has moved from a paper-based system to a centrally developed EU-wide system.
 INF is the standardised exchange of information for the management of information for the outward processing procedure.
 More information is available on Revenue website.